 It’s pretty well known that sweets aren’t good for you.
-Sugar can actually give rise to inflammation in more than one way.
+Sugar can actually cause inflammation in more than one way.
 By itself, it can raise inflammatory markers in the blood just through consumption.
 To add insult to injury, excess added sugar increases body weight, and of course, when you have too much visceral fat, you get a second dose of inflammation there too.

-Artificial sweeteners come in many forms, and more are always on the way. and arthritis.
-Studies have not conclusively shown a link between artificial sweeteners and inflammatory markers in the general population, but those with rheumatic/autoimmune disorders do risk an exacerbation, or flare when consuming them regularly.
+Artificial sweeteners come in many forms, and more are always on the way.
+Studies have not conclusively shown artificial sweeteners to cause chronic inflammation in the general population, but those with chronic inflammation associated with rheumatic/autoimmune disorders do risk an exacerbation, or flare when consuming them regularly.

 Refined Grains and Inflammation

 Refined grains are those which were modified from their natural form.
 Fiber is removed, and the texture is made finer.
 In doing so, grains become white, so products made with white flour are considered processed or refined.
 Wheat, rice and corn are often refined – these foods do relate to increased blood markers for systemic inflammation.